franckvalot/opencell-website-test/content/platform/modules.md

       - content: >
           With Opencell, no need to worry about integrating a third-party mediation to get your billing system up and running since our mediation  is included right out of the box.
+Our mediation is  a perfect choice for telco, IoT or cloud businesses that need to crunch a large number of events.
+It’s also already used by many of our energy and utility customers to crunch meter data.
-      - content: >
+      - content: >-
-          You can use it to convert event datatypes (generally called CDRs or carrier data records) to other datatypes used for rating and billing purposes.
+          Our mediation converts event datatypes (generally called CDRs or carrier data records) to other datatypes used for rating and billing purposes.
 It enables de-duplication, transformation and formating.
 CDR events mediated by Opencell are stored as EDRs or electronic data records.
-      - content: >
-          Our mediation is  a perfect choice for telco, IoT or cloud businesses that need to crunch a large number of events.

            Our mediation is compatible with Diameter, the main connectivity protocol used in telco operator networks.
 It has undergone strenuous testing and has the power to process hundreds of record entries per second.
-      - content: >
-          It’s also used by many of our energy and utility customers to crunch meter data.
-We’ve already developed specific mediation processes to handle the specificities of these businesses.
     title: Mediation manager
   - contents:
       - content: >